ceejbot/rust-emitter/README.md

 emitter.emit_point(point);
 ```

 However, it might be a giant pain to pass an emitter object around.
-If you need only one, connected to only one numbat collector, you can use the singleton:
+If you need only one, posting to only one destination, you can use the singleton:

 ```rust
 extern crate numbat;